priv-kweihmann/oelint-adv/README.md

 * oelint.vars.summary80chars - SUMMARY should max. be 80 characters long
 * oelint.vars.summarylinebreaks - No line breaks in SUMMARY
 * oelint.vars.valuequoted - Variable values should be properly quoted
+* oelint.vars.machinespecific - Variable is machine specific but no matching COMPATIBLE_MACHINE was found

 ### Non-default rulesets